 Generally, schools distribute grant or loan money in disbursements at least once per term at the start of the semester/trimester or quarter, which is on average twice per year with the semester system.

-Let's take a closer look at each of these steps to better understand how long it takes to receive FAFSA money.
+Let's take a closer look at each of these steps to understand better how long it takes to receive FAFSA money.

 How long does it take for FAFSA to process?

 It should take you less than an hour to complete the FAFSA.
-And once you submit your forms they should be processed quickly -- typically within:
+And once you submit your forms, they should be processed quickly -- typically within:

-- Three to five days if you completed your forms online and provided an email address
+- Three to five days if you completed your forms online and provided an email address and FSA ID

 - Seven to 10 days if you submitted your forms online but didn't provide an email address

-- Three weeks if you file a paper FAFSA
+- Three weeks if you file a paper FAFSA form

 How long does it take to receive a financial aid award letter?